probablyup/mock-private-registry/README.md

   ```

 - `debug` - Boolean.
 Set to true in order to have the registry mock spit back whatever is not matching, for instance the expected vs received token.
 Default: `false`

+## Promise API

+There is an alternative promise API available if you require `@probablyup/mock-private-registry/promise`.
+Usage is the same except there is no callback.
+Instead, the function will return a promise.

 ## Why